wazuh/wazuh-documentation/source/user-manual/capabilities/fluent-forwarder.rst

 ..
 Copyright (C) 2018 Wazuh, Inc.

 .. meta::
   :description: The Fluentd forwarder module allows Wazuh to forward messages to a Fluentd server.
-Learn more about it here.
+Learn more about it in this section of our documentation.

 .. _fluent-forwarder: